KatherineMichel/digital-commonplace/README.md

 Security in case of vulnerabilities.

+https://github.com/kubernetes/sig-release | kubernetes/sig-release: Repo for SIG release

+https://marc.info/?l=openbsd-announce&m=158989783626149&w=2 | 'OpenBSD 6.7 released - May 19, 2020' - MARC

 https://gitlab.com/gitlab-org/gitlab/-/issues/217348 | Automatically Convert HTML Tables to Markdown (#217348) · Issues · GitLab.org / GitLab · GitLab
 https://about.gitlab.com/releases/2020/05/06/gitlab-com-13-0-breaking-changes/ | GitLab.com is moving to 13.0, with narrow breaking changes | GitLab
+GitLab
+https://about.gitlab.com/releases/2020/05/22/gitlab-13-0-released/ | GitLab 13.0 released with Gitaly Clusters, Epic Hierarchy on Roadmaps, and Auto Deploy to ECS | GitLab https://twitter.com/sytses/status/1263216521175642112 | Sid Sijbrandij on Twitter: "I'm grateful for the red team at GitLab doing an amazingly realistic phishing attack https://t.co/de4XNecH1K with custom domains and realistic web pages.
+The outcome was that 20% of team-members gave credentials and 12% reported the attack." / Twitter
 -->